asanmateu/emails2query-tool/README.md

 	* **additional_emails**: additional emails concatenated by ";" (semicolon)

 **IMPORTANT: The tool does no magic so please make sure buyer names are set in the same order as their corresponding emails.
-Emails with no buyer names should go at the end.**
+Emails with no buyer names should go EITHER at the end OR otherwise you can write names as name1;;name3 (this will consider the value inside semicolons as "", in this case the only thing you need to make sure is that email2 has no buyer name for example.
+Normally, if you concatenate them in order and put a ";" in between, empty names will be already in ;; format.**

+**Please slack Toni if this is not 100% clear.**

 3. Place the **.xlsx** template, without changing its name, in the input directory.
 Make sure it's the only file there, and run the following commands on your terminal: